I’m kind of hooked on The Great British Baking Show.

 I have started making it a practice to pray that “God’s will be done on earth as it is in heaven.”
 (Matthew 6:10) It keeps me in my place.
 I want to respond to God as those in heaven do.
 I want to acknowledge He knows more fully how to bring the perfect outcome to any situation.
 I want that for all the things I pray for.

 This is when “Delight yourself in the Lord, and He will give you the desires of your heart” makes sense.
 (Psalm 37:4) Delight in the Hebrew has the idea of being soft towards the Lord.
-From my vantage point, I see it as allowing God to shape your thinking.
-His ways become yours.
-His desires, your desires.
+From my vantage point, I see it as allowing God to shape my thinking.
+His ways become mine.
+His desires, my desires.
 I do indeed want what He desires.

 What if we all took that stance each time we prayed?